-Energy issues are in the news at the moment as wholesale gas prices rise and the collapse of utility companies continues.
-This briefing reviews the potential for local authority engagement in energy grid activities and looks at the options for local government action in energy infrastructure, supply and distribution?
+Energy issues are hot in the news currently.
+This member-only briefing reviews the potential for local authority engagement in energy grid activities and looks at the options for local government action in energy infrastructure, supply and distribution.
 Read here.

 Rising energy prices are pushing more households into debt and poverty which will have significant implications for the public sector, including local authorities.
-This briefing utilises case study examples that explore how local authorities can take the future of energy systems into their own hands.
+Our member-only briefing utilises case study examples that explore how local authorities can take the future of energy systems into their own hands.
 Read here.

 Swift read: Tackling fuel poverty in Scotland